Parents: 5 ways to be proactive about concussions this hockey season

 2. Opt for custom-made, properly fitted mouth guards.

-It should be mentioned that while hockey helmets are not proven to prevent concussions, it is still critical to ensure your child wears proper, well-fitted equipment to protect against other injuries.
+While hockey helmets are not proven to prevent concussions, it is critical to ensure your child wears proper, well-fitted equipment to protect against other injuries.
 Make sure your child’s helmet is snug and the strap is properly fastened at all times.
 Also, mouth guards only work if they are worn properly and not chewed.
 If you’re looking for more information about how to select properly fitted equipment, Hockey Canada has some great resources.

 3. Talk with your child about playing safe and with respect and model that behaviour as a spectator.